-Polk County woman arrested for allegedly towing vehicles illegally
+Polk County Woman Arrested For Allegedly Towing Vehicles Illegally

 “This guy and his team that was there had flashlights walking up underneath peoples’ carport to see what they could see and found this one without at tag on it and towed it away,” Judd told reporters.
 The following day, police say the owner of that vehicle, Juan Muriel, arrived at Strapped Towing to pay and that Michael Denn attempted to charge another fee, upsetting Muriel.

 “Juan drives the vehicle that he arrives in and [charges toward] Michael Denn, swerves and hits Michael Denn’s brother, injuring him.
 Then, he spins the car around, jumps out of the vehicle.
 Michael Denn approaches him, shoots him and kills him.”
-Denn was taken into custody and police say an ongoing investigation revealed the company’s illegal towing practices.READ MORE: Child Tax Credit: August Payments Arriving In Parents' Bank Accounts
+Denn was taken into custody and police say an ongoing investigation revealed the company’s illegal towing practices.READ MORE: Tampa Bay Doctors Say COVID-19 Hospitalizations Are At An All-Time High

 “The storage yard was more than ten miles away from the tow location.
 That is a violation of law,” explained Judd.